 The Vbeam Perfecta (Pulsed Dye Laser)

-The Vbeam laser light penetrates the skin and is absorbed by the red pigment in these small blood vessels.
-This absorption results in heat and the heat coagulates the vessel and decreased inflammation on the skin.
+The Vbeam laser light penetrates the skin and is absorbed by the red pigment in small blood vessels.
+This absorption results in heat and the heat coagulates the vessel and inflammation on the skin.

 SmartXide DOT Resurfacing: CO2 Laser Skin Resurfacing